6cdh/tree-sitter-scheme/CONTRIBUTING.md

 If you dont't use nix, you should follow the [official setup](https://tree-sitter.github.io/tree-sitter/creating-parsers) to configure the dev environment.

+Also remember to use project specific tree-sitter `./node_modules/.bin/tree-sitter`.

 ## Todo

 * check the tracking issues